KathrineMatveeva/rsschool-cv/cv.md

 #####Work experience

-- Design department of power equipment
+- OJSV Belenergoremnaladka;
+  Department: general station equipment group;
+  Position: design engineer.
-  - Projects:
+  - Typical projects:
-    _ Search and calculation of violations in the boiler “Bresson” circulation circuit _ Replacing the water economizer of a steam boiler (building a 3D model, calculating the strength, drawing up design and technical documentation, consultations in production)
+    _ Search and calculation of violations in the boiler “Bresson” circulation circuit.
+    _ Replacing the water economizer and other equipment of a steam boiler (building 3D model, calculating the strength, drawing up design and technical documentation, consultations in production).

 #####Education